 You might be able to eat the same amount of food as your best friend, add in an entire tub of Ben & Jerry’s, and still not gain weight.

 However, we aren’t simply trying to gain weight; we’re trying to gain muscle.
 Luckily, our bodies adapt to heavy weightlifting stimulus by building up extra muscle before sending the surplus calories off to the furnace.
-Calories that need to be invested in your buns aren’t extra calories, after all, so they won’t be discarded.
+Calories that need to be invested in muscle growth aren’t extra calories, after all, so they won’t be discarded.

-The tricky part is that we actually need to cue our bodies to build muscle, since we don’t have a lot of it naturally.
-To do that we really do need to lift some seriously heavy weights.
+The tricky part is that since we don’t naturally have a lot of muscle, we need to stimulate muscle growth by stressing our muscles.
+To do that, we can’t rely on cardio, aerobics, yoga, or general fitness routines.
+We need to lift some seriously heavy weights.
 There’s no way around it.

 The fact that we’re awesome at building lean muscle while we’re in a hearty caloric surplus is all well and good, but the problem remains: eating a huge caloric surplus is really damn hard.
 To make matters even more frustrating, nobody else seems to understand this.